Pensacola Christian College: Accreditation

 Since 2013, Pensacola Christian College has been accredited by the Transnational Association of Christian Colleges and Schools (TRACS), a religious institutional accreditation agency, to offer associates to doctorate degrees.
 However, Pensacola Christian College does not participate in any federal or state funded financial aid programs.
 In consequence, the college is exempt from federal guidelines concerning many forms of discrimination (e.g., Title IX of the Education Amendments of 1972), investigations into accusations of sexual abuse, and sharing of information about crimes on campus (Clery Act).

 From 1974 until 2011, Pensacola Christian College did not seek accreditation.
 In numerous publications the school explained that it eschewed accreditation, indicating that an outside agency that did not share its religious and moral views might try to pressure the college to change or eliminate its beliefs.
 The college changed course on November 9, 2011, when the administration informed its students that PCC had been awarded candidacy for accreditation, a pre-accreditation status, by Transnational Association of Christian Colleges and Schools.
 In October 2013, PCC was officially accredited by TRACS.

-The baccalaureate and master's degrees in nursing at Pensacola Christian College are also accredited by the Commission on Collegiate Nursing, and the baccalaureate degree in engineering is accredited by ABET.
+The baccalaureate and master's degrees in nursing at Pensacola Christian College are also accredited by the Commission on Collegiate Nursing and the baccalaureate degrees in engineering are accredited by ABET, the national standard accreditation across major engineering schools.